UBC-CS/cpsc330-2022W1/_sources/docs/homework_instructions.md

 To find your assignments, go to

-## Student repositories
-For every assignment, we will create a repository (repo) for each student.
-The repository will be named based on an internal ID that we generate for each student.
-For example, if your id is `goatcabin` then for assignment 1 there will be a repository called `hw1_goatcabin`.
-The assignment will ship with the necessary code/data.

-If you visit [the organization homepage](https://github.students.cs.ubc.ca/cpsc330-2020w-t1) you will see a list of all repositories that you have access to.
+## Accessing homework assignments
+Every homework assignment will be made available on the [course GitHub page](https://github.com/UBC-CS/cpsc330) under the hw folder as a Jupyter notebook.
+It will be ship with necessary code and data or links to download the data.

 ## How to submit